tud-amr/website/README.md

 ## TO DO

-- [ ] Add new MSc projects in the table.
+- [x] Add new MSc projects in the table.
 Additionally, maybe create a better layout to find the table.
 Ask if for each new proposal, we should have a .md file or just add it to the table and link a pdf.
-- [ ] Fix the pictures of the robots in group/robots page to the newer ones.
+- [x] Fix the pictures of the robots in group/robots page to the newer ones.
 Also, make them centered when they are in phone mode.
 - [ ] Add images to the news items.
 - [ ] Maybe add a way to create websites for the papers easily, similar to the ones for finished master thesis
-- [ ] Add images of the lab on the robot page, probably a carousel of images would be better
+- [x] Add images of the lab on the robot page, probably a carousel of images would be better
-- [ ] Add a small menue in the research page to go direclty to each area.
+- [x] Add a small menu in the research page to go direclty to each area.
 IN the index, link the areas to the proper area place in the page.
 - [ ] Add link in the index for github, and maybe a github page for repos
 - [ ] Add funding source , title, date, for each project entry.
 - [ ] Make javier entry in people like the other, with callapse long bio.